21 SaaS Marketing Metrics You Must Track in 2022

 Seeing a lot of traffic to your website is good, but it is also important how long these people spend actually on your website.

-You need to know if people enjoy your content and spend a lot of time reading your blog and browsing your products.
+You need to know if people enjoy your content and spend a lot of time reading your blog and browsing your SaaS products.
 This is also a good indicator as to how your website and content resonates with your target audience.

 20. Number of Free Trial Sign-Ups

-The referral traffic rate, overall website traffic, time spent on your website, number of social media shares, and etc. —they are all important metrics, but in the end there is one that sums them all up.
+The referral traffic rate, overall website and organic traffic, time spent on your website, number of social media shares, and etc. —they are all important metrics, but in the end there is one that sums them all up.

 The number of people who signed up for a free trial shows how many people are actually interested in making a purchase from your business.
 They are the ones closest to converting and higher rates show higher levels of marketing success.